matrix-org/vodozemac/README.md

 ### Modern pickles

-The modern pickling mechanism used by this crate.
-The serialization format is based on Serde.
+The crate also implements a modern pickling mechanism using [Serde](https://serde.rs/).
+The exact serialization format is not mandated or specified by this crate, but you can serialize to and deserialize from any format supported by Serde.

 The following structs support pickling: